echoe/oao/README.md

 ## Operator types
-### Wave: Sine, Triangle, Saw, Square, White Noise
+### Wave: Sine, Triangle, Saw, Square, White Noise, Pink Noise
 - Options: Ratio, Detune, Phase, Fold.
 You can also tempo sync the operator to a DAW with the checkmark - that's why Ratio changes to Sync Rate there.
 - Ratio: from 0.01 to 16, this controls the pitch of the waveform relative to the note you're playing.
 You, uh, need this for FM.
 - Detune: You can slightly detune the note if you want, without moving the Ratio by tiny steps.